Facelift Surgery Techniques – Q & A Session with Dr Chris Moss

 Latest advances now address comprehensive and superior deep support layer treatment via shorter incision techniques – thus resulting in less surgery, faster recovery and less downtime.
 By combining the lift of a facelift with fill of deflated areas by modern fat injection techniques, I can now firm the loose skin while at the same time also restoring youthful facial shape and contour across most of the face.
 This combination of treatments routinely delivers world-class results which are virtually imperceptible as due to surgery.

-Patient has had a SMAS Facelift (for cheek, mid-face and jawline) and Neck Lift surgery, Eyelid surgery and Micro Fat Injections performed by Dr Chris Moss.
+Patient has had a High SMAS Facelift (for cheek, mid-face and jawline), Neck Lift surgery, Eyelid surgery and Micro Fat Injections performed by Dr Chris Moss.
 Patient also had laser skin resurfacing at Liberty Belle Skin Centre.
-Results may vary from person
+Results may vary from personto person.

 Q: Do you feel that some women are having too many non-surgical treatments for the face and laxity problems that become highlighted by the crepey neck appearance?